-Trump: North Korea 'behaving in a very very dangerous manner'
+Trump: North Korea 'behaving in a very, very dangerous manner'

 The press conference outside Warsaw's Royal Castle was Trump's first since June 9, when the Romanian President visited the White House.

-The President is also expected to herald an arms deal struck overnight in Warsaw.
+The President did not mention the arms deal struck overnight in Warsaw.
 Poland's Defense Minister Antoni Macierewicz told reporters on Thursday that the United States had agreed to sell Patriot missiles to Poland.

 Populist tone in speech to Polish people